Taiwan trip language chinese

 Take a Class with Local Kids

 During our Taiwan trip, I signed my daughter up for ballet class and she loved it.
-The classes were ninety minutes each time, so much longer than classes in America for four year olds.
+The classes were ninety minutes each time, much longer than classes in America for four year olds.

 There are lots of classes to choose from.
 Most are similar to ones in the States, they range from dance, music, art, kung-fu, cooking to basically anything you can think of.